BITE Onsite serves NWA golf fans

-ROGERS, Ark.
-(KNWA) — Attendees at the Walmart NW Arkansas Championship could do much more than just watch golf on Saturday.
+(ROGERS, Ark. – KFTA) Attendees at the Walmart NW Arkansas Championship could do much more than just watch golf on Saturday.

 Golf fans got a taste of some of the best restaurants and chefs Northwest Arkansas has to offer at the BITE Onsite event.